-How condescending, I thought, as though they knew everything and I knew nothing.
-The presumption being that if I come around to see things as they do, then, and only then will I know how things really are.
+How condescending, I thought, as though they knew everything, and I knew nothing.
+The presumption is that if I come around to see things as they do, then, and only then, will I know how things are.

 ‘Sorry,’ I said, ‘but I’ll be the one who decides for myself what is real and what isn't.’

-‘But of course,’ he said, ‘and yet this time it was different for you, wasn't it?
-Remember, what happened at the beginning of your dream; the behest of the orphic voice portending your pending journey from the Lowlands to the Summit?
-You know within that's the real reason you climbed up here.
-We invited you and you came.
+‘But of course,’ Mo said.
+‘But do you remember what happened at the beginning of your dream and the behest of the orphic voice that portended your ascent from the Lowlands to the Summit?
+Deep down you know that's the real reason you climbed this Mountain.
+You were invited, and so you came.'

-I just look up at the rafters above me and shook my head... such fantasy.
+I looked up at the rafters incredulously, rolled my eyes, and shook my head.

-'Sounds like you have me all figured out,’ I said, with an evident bite of sarcasm.
+'Sounds like you two have me figured out with all these metaphors you’ve borrowed from my dream,' I said with a tinge of sarcasm.

 ‘You don't say,’ I muttered incredulously.

-‘Let's try not to get too carried away with the dream allegory again,’ I said.
+‘Ah, now I’m beginning to get it,’ I said, ‘it was all those mucky ruts and bogs that had me stuck.
+But really, chaps, let’s get too carried away with the allegories,’ I said.
 ‘I think it's been only about a week now since I left London.’

-‘Well, that’s not entirely true, Mo said.
-But anyway, you made it this far up but you still have a lot further to go.
-And as you ascend further up towards higher realms, you must first go further in.'
+‘Well, that’s not entirely true,’ Mo said. ‘but we can talk about that later.
+The fact is you made it this far up.
+However, you still have a lot further to go.
+And as you ascend further up towards higher realms, you will have to go further in.'

 ‘Further in… to where?’

-‘Ah, more metaphoric posers’ I said.
-‘You know, every major philosophy throughout antiquity has contrived higher realms of truth.
-So which one are you flogging?’
+‘Ah, more metaphoric posers,’ I said.
+‘You know, every major philosophy throughout antiquity has contrived ideas of higher realms.
+So which philosophy are you flaunting?’

-‘New reality,’ I said, ‘what’s wrong with the old reality?
-Reality is reality; it's not the kind of thing you can go around reinventing whenever it suits your fancy.’
+‘New reality,’ I said.
+‘What’s wrong with my old reality?
+Reality is reality; it's not the kind of thing you can go around reinventing it whenever it suits your fancy.’

 ‘Such as what?’
 I said.